Train your nervous system to respond differently to stress.

 Your baseline stress level begins to drop.

-This isn’t about managing your stress or anxiety in the moment.
-It’s about changing how your brain responds so that stress doesn’t affect you the same way.
+This isn’t about managing stress or anxiety only in the moment.
+It’s about changing how your stress response works so you don't react to triggers the same way.

-We considered posting our MindShield® protocols on YouTube or other social media feeds, but their algorithms hijack the same pathways that modern stress and anxiety overload.
-So we built Rezist, an intentionally easy-to-use mobile app: you open it, follow along with the video, then close it.
-There's no scrolling, no notifications, no analytics—just 20 minutes and you're off your phone.
+We considered posting our Rezist protocols on YouTube or social feeds, but their algorithms target the same neural pathways stress and anxiety overload.
+So we built Rezist instead, an intentionally simple mobile app: open it, follow the session, then close it.
+No scrolling, no notifications, and no analytics—just one 15 minute training and you're off your phone.

-Rezist stress response training is performed daily for about 20 minutes.
-Each time you open the app a new session is queued up to follow—just press play.
-In a 12-week study Rezist users saw an average 50% reduction in stress levels as measured by PSS scores (see study details).
+Rezist stress response training is designed to be used daily for about 15 minutes.
+In a recent 12‑week study, users saw an average 50% reduction in perceived stress levels as measured by PSS scores (see study details).

 "This app is amazing!
 Just a few weeks and my anxiety level has dropped to almost nothing!"